 Please visit our e-Learning Hub to see our online courses.

-We are now working on developing a course on “Leadership for Civil Society” and are currently looking at how to adapt the learning approach to the current COVID-19 crisis.
 The objective of the Course is to improve the leadership skills of CSO leaders in the Eastern Partnership countries, enabling them to collaborate more effectively with others (such as their own teams, external stakeholders, donors, service providers etc.), better organise their teams so as to reach better results, and apply the newly acquired skills to real-life situations.

 Storytelling for Civil Society

 The “Storytelling for Civil Society” online course is divided into four different modules, taking participants step by step from how they can ‘find’ their story to how they can refine it, produce it and broadcast it:

 • Module 1 focuses on the art of telling stories and what makes a “good story”.

 • Module 2 helps participants build their story from the very beginning.
 They go through all essential stages of story building, from planning to dissemination, and learn which tools they can use for editing and fact-checking depending on the type of a story they choose.

 • Module 3 focuses on digital instruments for storytelling.
 Participants learn how to choose the right technologies, tools or platforms that will help them produce a digital story and bring that story directly to their readers and users.

 • Module 4 is about effectively broadcasting a story: publishing blogs, broadcasting podcasts, storyboarding, video stories, etc.

 Two closed groups of students took the tutor-assisted version of the course in 2019.